quiltdata/t4/UserDocs.md

 If the `srchash` and `desthash` are snapshots of different objects which overlap, this is effectively the difference between two snapshots.

-If the `srchash` and `desthash` are snapshots of different objects which do not overlap, this command doesn't make any sense, and you will get an error.

 Either of `srchash` or `desthash` may have the value `"latest"`.
 In this case, the `srchash` or `desthash` wil be compared against the *current* T4 object.
 This will include changes which have not yet been snapshotted.

 #### `helium.diff(srchash, 'latest')`